-Whitney Portal Road it's a short but spectacular drive that takes you about halfway up Mount Whitney, located in the Sierra Nevada, a mountain range in the western United States.
-It's the highest summit in the contiguous United States with an elevation of 14,505 feet (4.421m) above the sea level.
+Whitney Portal Road is a short but spectacular drive that takes you about halfway up Mount Whitney, located in Inyo County, in the eastern central part of California, in USA.
+It's the highest summit in the contiguous United States with an elevation of 4.421m (14,505ft) above the sea level.

 Whitney Portal Road usually opens sometime in early May, with the first major winter storm shutting it down sometime in November, meaning it is not maintained or cleared of snow.
 However, it is not physically barred and climbers routinely drive as far as conditions will allow.
 The road is not gated or otherwise physically blocked, call the Inyo National Forest for information.
 Whitney Portal Road connects Lone Pine to Whitney Portal (the Whitney Portal Store is at the Portal, and the store is open in the summer).

 The road still remains an adrenaline-pumping journey.
 It’s a damned thing to behold.
 It twists and turns through an otherworldly landscape known as the Alabama Hills, a set of bizarrely constructed rock piles, before setting on a fairly straight shot for the foothills of Mount Whitney.
-The vistas change dramatically as you draw closer to the mountains, seeming more and more massive until suddenly they overwhelm you, and you're a part of them, looking back down on the road, the hills, and the OwensValley.
+The vistas change dramatically as you draw closer to the mountains, seeming more and more massive until suddenly they overwhelm you, and you're a part of them, looking back down on the road, the hills, and the Owens Valley.
 In other words, there's plenty of time to think about what you're getting yourself into.
-It’s a great and difficult climb out of the high desert up towards Mount Whitney, the highest mountain in the lower 48.
+It is a great and difficult climb out of the high desert up towards Mount Whitney, the highest mountain in the lower 48.

 Pic: James Hatton